How to Use a Mercury Thermometer

 5. Read temperature to nearest lines

 After taking the temperature, hold the thermometer up to a light where you can see the mercury line and the numbers.
+Rotate the thermometer until you can see the number and the lines between the numbers, much like on a ruler.

 How to Check a Temperature Under the Tongue (Orally)?

-Shakedown the mercury during a glass thermometer before placing it under the tongue.
+Shakedown the mercury with a glass thermometer before placing it under the tongue.
 Do this by holding the thermometer firmly and flicking the wrist until the mercury reads at or below the rock bottom number.

+Ensure the thermometer is far away from people and objects before shaking.
 Now, place the bulb end of the thermometer under the tongue and ask the person to shut his mouth and breathe through his nose.
 The thermometer must stay under the tongue for a minimum of a moment to 2 minutes.

 When an Oral Temperature should not be taken?